 - 1. EMPLOYMENT.
 Upon execution of this Agreement Employee shall become a full-time employee of Employer and shall devote a reasonable amount of his/her time necessary to properly effectuate the duties and obligations included herein to the benefit of the Employer.
-During the term of Employee's employment with the Company, Employee shall report directly to the Company's Chief Executive Officer. - TERM.
+During the term of Employee's employment with the Company, Employee shall report directly to the Company's Chief Executive Officer. - 2.
+TERM.
 The Employee's employment hereunder shall be effective as of the date of this Agreement and shall continue unless terminated pursuant to Section 4 of this Agreement.

 - a.
 Employer agrees to pay to the Employee during the Term of this Agreement, a base gross salary of \$200,000.00 per annum ("Base Salary"), payable in equal installments on a bi-weekly basis, due and payable on those days of the month where Employer customarily makes salary payments to its other employees.
 Employer shall be responsible for deduction from each salary payment tendered to Employee herein all applicable withholding and other employment taxes imposed by state and federal tax regulations.
 The Employer may periodically increase Employee's annual Base Salary at its sole discretion. - b.
 The Company grants to Employee, effective as of the date of this Agreement (the "Date of Grant"), the option to purchase all or any part of five hundred fifty thousand (550,000) shares of the common stock of the Company (the "Common Stock") at a purchase price that shall equal the closing price of the Company's Common Stock as reported on the trading market in which the Common Stock trades on the Date of Grant (the "Option").
-The Option shall vest and become exercisable in accordance with the following vesting schedule: (i) 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the first anniversary of the Effective Date of the Agreement; (ii) an additional 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the second anniversary of the Effective Date of the Agreement; (iii) an additional 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the third anniversary of the Effective Date of the Agreement and (iv) the remaining 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the third anniversary of the Effective Date of the Agreement and (iv) the remaining 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the fourth anniversary of the Effective Date of the Agreement, such that the Option shall be fully vested as of such date.
+The Option shall vest and become exercisable in accordance with the following vesting schedule: (i) 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the first anniversary of the Effective Date of the Agreement; (ii) an additional 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the third anniversary of the Effective Date of the Agreement and (iv) the remaining 137,500 shares of Common Stock subject to the Option will vest and become exercisable on the Effective Date of the Agreement, such that the Option shall be fully vested as of such date.